 Section 12.
 Establishment of prospective date of July 1, 2024, for the Code repeals, amendments, and new provisions contained in this ordinance to become effective.
-The Code repeals, amendments, and new provisions contained in this ordinance shall not become effective until February July 1, 2024.
+The Code repeals, amendments, and new provisions contained in this ordinance shall not become effective until July 1, 2024.

-Section 10.
-Directing 13.
-Directive to the Procurement to amend the Procurement Operating Manual consistent with this ordinance prior to Januaryon or before June 1, 2024. of Procurement ("Chief") shall amend the Procurement Operating Manual (as defined in Chapter 126, Ordinance Code) consistent with this ordinance on or before January June 1, 2024.
+Section 13.
+Directive to the Chief of Procurement to amend the Procurement Operating Manual consistent with this ordinance on or before June 1, 2024.
+The Chief of Procurement ("Chief") shall amend the Procurement Operating Manual (as defined in Chapter 126, Ordinance Code) consistent with this ordinance on or before June 1, 2024.
 The Mayor shall approve the amended Procurement Operating Manual required under this Section.
-The Chief of Procurement shall promptly file a copy of the amended Procurement Operating Manual with the Council Secretary, the Council Auditor, and the Inspector General.
-The Chief of Procurement to allow the Council Auditor and Inspector General to provide comments to the Chief regarding the amended Procurement Operating Manual.
-The Chief shall review and consider any comments from the Council Auditor and Inspector General regarding the amended Procurement Operating Manual and may further amend the Procurement Operating Manual, as appropriate, based on such comments and consistent with this ordinance.
-The Chief of Procurement shall promptly provide the Council Secretary, the Council Auditor, and the Inspector General with the final amended Procurement Operating Manual.
-The Procurement Operating Manual, as amended in accordance with this section, shall not become effective until FebruaryJuly 1, 2024.
-The Chief of Procurement mayshall develop and implement workshops and training materials to inform City agencies of the Code changes and the amended Procurement Operating Manual required pursuant toin this ordinance Section.
+The Chief shall promptly file a copy of the amended Procurement Operating Manual with the Council Secretary, the Council Auditor, and the Inspector General to allow the Council Auditor and Inspector General to provide comments to the Chief regarding the amended Procurement Operating Manual.
+The Chief shall review and consider any comments from the Council Auditor and Inspector General regarding the amended Procurement Operating Manual and may further amend the Procurement Operating Manual, appropriate, based on such comments and consistent with this ordinance.
+The Chief shall promptly provide the Council Secretary, the Council Auditor, and the Inspector General with the final amended Procurement Operating Manual.
+The Procurement Operating Manual, as amended in accordance with this section, shall not become effective until July 1, 2024.
+The Chief shall develop and implement workshops and training materials to inform City agencies of the Code changes and the amended Procurement Operating Manual required in this Section.

-Section 1114.
+Section 14.
 Oversight.
-The Procurement Division, Finance and Administration Department, shall have oversight over this ordinance except for the code amendments pertaining to Chapter 118, Part 6 and Chapter 21, Part 4, Ordinance Code.
+The Procurement Division shall have oversight over this ordinance except for the code amendments pertaining to Chapter 118, Part 6 and Chapter 21, Part 4, Ordinance Code.

-Section 1215.
+Section 15.
 Codification Instructions.
 The Codifier and the Office of General Counsel are authorized to make all chapter and division "tables of contents" consistent with the changes set forth herein.
 Such editorial changes and any others necessary to make the Ordinance Code consistent with the intent of this legislation are approved and directed herein, and changes to the Ordinance Code shall be made forthwith and when inconsistencies are discovered.

-Section 1316.
+Section 16.
 Effective Date.
-This ordinance shall become effective upon signature by the Mayor or upon becoming effective without the Mayor's signature.
+This Ordinance shall become effective upon signature by the Mayor or upon becoming effective without the Mayor's signature.